Who's Selling Hockey Tickets?

 Although, I remember one night that everything did not go quite to plan.

-Anyways, a guy who looks like he’s had too much to drink walks up to me.
-He had fishing lures dangling from his Gilligan like hat and he asks me what I had for sale.
+Anyways, a guy who looks like he’s had a bit too much to drink walks up to me.
+He had fishing lures dangling from his Gilligan like hat and he asked me what I had for sale.
 After telling him I had a lower center ice grey, he asked to see where the seat was.

 I showed him the ticket.